hustlepuff1/CanSat2023/README.md

 ## License

-This project is for educational and research purposes.
+Feel free to do whatever the hell you want.
+If you are planning to make money with this?
+Well then, good luck.

 ---

-Feel free to modify this README to better fit your team's workflow or add more details about each script!